 In hindsight, my increased anxiety levels were probably partially responsible for my constant illness.
 But some other factors were responsible, too.

-It turned out that I had Hashimoto’s disease, a fairly common yet relatively unknown autoimmune condition where your body literally attacks your thyroid gland.
+It turned out that I had Hashimoto’s thyroiditis, a fairly common yet relatively unknown autoimmune condition where your body literally attacks your thyroid gland.